GMMan/openreset/README.md

 OpenReset Project
 =================

-This project is designed to allow you to easily reset your card with a standalone device.
-No need to connect to a computer to use (in fact you can't read the card from a computer using this device).
+This edition of OpenReset is designed to patch the crash-prone Renamon GP and Monodramon GP Digimon DimCARDs so they won't crash due to the data error.
+This device is standalone, and requires no computer to use once the firmware has been loaded.

 DIY hardware
 ------------